 Traditions: La Lotería de Navidad

 Today in the office my colleagues were talking about “pillando un décimo” (buying a decimal) and convinced me to buy one―a special lottery ticket worth €20.
-Now, you might think I am crazy because I am spending this kind of money on a very low probability of winning, but the Lotería de Navidad or the Christmas Lottery (officially called Sorteo de Navidad or the Christmas Raffle) is a tradition in Spain that I am participating in this year and I want to share with you a little bit about the Lotería de Navidad in Spain.
+Now, you might think I am crazy because I am spending this kind of money on a very low probability of winning, but the Lotería de Navidad or the Christmas Lottery (officially called Sorteo de Navidad or the Christmas Raffle) is a tradition that I am participating in this year and I want to share with you a little bit about the Lotería de Navidad in Spain.

 The first version of the Christmas Lottery appeared around 1812 in Cadiz when the local government used it as a way to raise extra money for public workers without upsetting the community.
 The official name of the Christmas Raffle was given to the drawing in 1982.
 Today the Lottery is drawn on the 22nd of December every year and the entire country anxiously awaits the results (trust me, ask any of your Spanish friends, they know what this is!)